FancyBaguette/rest-countries-api-challenge/README.md

 - REST Countries API

 ## My changes to the app
+- Option to return to filtering by all regions without refreshing the site
 - Links to bordering countries are always under the "Border countries:" heading
 - Saving the theme to localstorage
 - Skeleton loader for the homepage